cgwire/kitsu/docs/README.md

 its clean UI and shared database it connects all the shareholders of the
 production: Artists, Production managers, Supervisors, Vendors, and Clients.

-## Getting Started
+### Kitsu Basic

 Depending on your role in the studio, we propose you several tutorials:

-* [Create your First Production](first_production/README.md): Set up a full production and dispatch tasks to your team
+* [Configure your Kitsu](configure-kitsu/README.md): Set up a full production and dispatch tasks to your team
-* [Create a Production - Advanced](production_advanced/README.md): Prepare advanced project and go further with customization
+* [Preparation of your Team](team/README.md): Prepare advanced project and go further with customization

+### Create your production

+Depending on which kind of production you need to create, you will find the walkthrough

-* [Getting Started as an artist](getting-started-artist/README.md): Access your task list, share your progress and upload your results
+* [Create your first SHORT production](short/README.md): Access your task list, share your progress and upload your results
- * [Getting Started as a client](getting-started-client/README.md): Browse playlists and provide feedback on the deliveries
+ * [Create your first TVSHOW production](tvshow/README.md) Browse playlists and provide feedback on the deliveries

-## Customization
+### Estimation and schedule

 In this section, we will give more information about Kitsu main customization: